learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Fixed a bug that prevented the "full" status of classes from updating on the grid-based class changes page
 - Fixed a bug that previously allowed non-admins to access 'manage' QSD pages
 - Fixed text wrapping in the webapp
+- Fixed the caching of the catalog and dashboard when scheduling classes and running the class lottery

 Development changes
 ===================